 Another activity in the 🌲 Médonnet and La Pesse woods that my boys enjoy (and I must also admit that I have real penchant for this myself!) is cabane-making.
 There are many twigs and branches lying about (especially since the storms), asking to be made into a hut.

-On a visit ☀️ last summer, to escape the heat, our cabane was still extant, but it was looking a bit worse for wear and needed a little renovation, so we added some solid branches and bits of wood . . . and then poor Grandpa was imprisoned (thankfully with a doudou for company!)
+On one ☀️ summer visit, to escape the heat, we found our cabane was still extant, but it was looking a bit worse for wear and needed a little renovation, so we added some solid branches and bits of wood . . . and then poor Grandpa was imprisoned (thankfully with a doudou for company!)

 . . . but he seemed quite happy about this (perhaps as he had a husky for company?) . . .